Moaz-ashraf1/Programming-Foundations-Object-Oriented-Design/README.md

 # Programming-Foundations-Object-Oriented-Design
 This repo is for the Programming Foundations: Object-Oriented Design course that I took.

-I will summarize the content of the course, answer chapter Quizs and solve the challenges in the course.
+I will summarize the content of the course, answer chapter Quizzes and solve the challenges in the course.

 ## Course details